• Facebook

 ADVERTISEMENT

-Nearly a decade after the deadly West African Ebola Epidemic was declared over, a study on the long term-experiences of survivors of the viral disease has commenced in Sierra Leone.
+Nearly a decade after the deadly West African Ebola Epidemic was declared over, a study on the long term immunogenicity and experiences of survivors of the viral disease has commenced in Sierra Leone.

-Researchers from Sierra Leone, Japan and the United States are investigating the experiences of survivors and their close dependents by exploring how their life styles have evolved since the end of the epidemic and examine the social and contextual factors influencing these changes.
-They say the aim of the study is to raise awareness on the challenges and adaptations faced by survivors of one of the deadliest viruses in existence, improve support for their wellbeing, and strengthen opportunities for cross-country collaboration.
+Researchers from Sierra Leone, Japan and the United States are investigating the long-term immune system immunological memory and experiences of survivors and their close dependents by exploring how their life styles have evolved since the end of the epidemic.
+They will also examine the social and contextual factors influencing these changes.
+The researchers say the aim of the study is to understand host-pathogen immune response among Ebola virus disease survivors and close contacts, 10 years after the deadly outbreak in West Africa.
+This will allow them to understand whether immune cells of the survivors and close contacts retain memory and protection against the Ebola virus.
+Additionally, the study also seeks to understand the long-term effects of the Ebola disease infection and the challenges faced by survivors and close contacts.
+Ultimately, the study will raise awareness on the challenges and adaptations faced by survivors and close contacts of one of the deadliest viruses in existence, advocate for improve support for their wellbeing, and strengthen opportunities for cross-country collaboration.

-Sierra Leonean epidemiologist and researcher, Professor Alhaji Umar Njai, is the Lead Principal Investigator for Sierra Leone in the study.
+Sierra Leonean biomedical scientist and researcher, Professor Alhaji Umar N’jai, is the Lead Principal Investigator for Sierra Leone in the study.
 He said that the initiative will also contribute to the development of therapeutics and more effective vaccines for the virus.
 He also said that it will provide an opportunity to understand the genetic background of asymptomatically infected individuals.

 Ebola survivors take part in an orientation ceremony at the 34 Military Hospital in Freetown on Friday, August 22, 2025.
 Image, Kemo Cham, ManoReporters.